nomic-ai/nomic/docs/vector_search_in_atlas.md

 3. Similarity search your data for use-cases like recommendation.

+!!! note "Vector Search Operates in the Ambient Space"

+    Vector search operates on high dimensional (ambient) vectors corresponding to your data, not on the two dimensional map positions.

 ## Example
 The following example showcases creating a map from 25,000 news articles and then performing a vector search.